What is a Vital Lilly Library Resource?

 Q: What are your plans for after graduation?

-Graduation in May means Lilly Library will say farewell to Jessica and our other seniors, treasured members of our Lilly “family”.
-We appreciate her stellar work and dedication to Lilly and wish her all the best!
+Graduation in May means Lilly Library will say farewell to Emma and our other graduates, treasured members of our East Campus Libraries “family”.
+We appreciate Emma’s stellar work and dedication to Lilly and wish her all the best!